Home » Disabled Prisoners in Canada and Fare For Their Proper Cure

 “Prisons now hold the single largest population of the mentally ill in Canada.
 Prisons around the world are becoming the asylums of the 21st century.
 Inmate populations also have high rates of brain injury and learning disability…31% of the inmate population is a carrier of Hepatitis C; 5% are HIV positive.”

-“[…] with the closure of psychiatric institutions and increasingly overtaxed and under-resourced community based services, Canada is now witnessing a marked increase in the number of women with cognitive and mental disabilities who are being criminalized… The practical reality is that mental health needs are equated with risk.20 Women in maximum security who experience behaviour difficulties are more likely to be placed in administrative segregation.
-As a result, women who are suicidal or have mental or cognitive disabilities are often isolated, deprived of clothing and placed in stripped/barren cells.”
+“[…] with the closure of psychiatric institutions and increasingly overtaxed and under-resourced community-based services, Canada is now witnessing a marked increase in the number of women with cognitive and mental disabilities who are being criminalized… The practical reality is that mental health needs are equated with risk.20 Women in maximum security who experience behavior difficulties are more likely to be placed in administrative segregation.
+As a result, women who are suicidal or have mental or cognitive disabilities are often isolated, deprived of clothing, and placed in stripped/barren cells.”

-These facts provide a disturbing picture into the lives of people with mental illness and cognitive disabilities in Canadian prison.
-Clearly, people with disabilities who are at risk for, or who are already incarcerated need advocates who understand their needs and will stand up for them within the criminal justice system.
-The two laws which govern the rights of Canadians (and they also apply to persons who are incarcerated) are the Canadian Human Rights Act and the Canadian Charter of Rights and Freedoms.
+These facts provide a disturbing picture of the lives of people with mental illness and cognitive disabilities in Canadian prisons.
+People with disabilities who are at risk for, or who are already incarcerated need advocates who understand their needs and will stand up for them within the criminal justice system.
+The two laws that govern the rights of Canadians (and they also apply to persons who are incarcerated) are the Canadian Human Rights Act and the Canadian Charter of Rights and Freedoms.
 It is the latter document, the Charter which provides all Canadians with equality under the law.
 This gives incarcerated individuals the right to press for proper treatment and sue for discrimination.
 The Supreme Court of Canada “[…] characterizes equality as a dynamic concept whereby the “accommodation of differences…is the essence of true equality.”

 In 2003, DAWN sounded the alarm concerning the treatment of women with disabilities in Canadian prisons: